jamigibbs/phantom/README.md

 ### Launching with Github Pages :rocket:

-1. Update the `CNAME` file with your own domain

-2. [Configure your domain with your DNS provider](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
-Alternately, you can use the default Github url (ie. http://username.github.io/repository) and not bother messing around with a custom domain
+Jekyll + Github pages is a marriage made in heaven.
+You can [use your own custom domain name](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) or use the default Github url (ie. http://username.github.io/repository) and not bother messing around with DNS settings.

 ### Theme Features

-*Navigation*
+**Navigation**

 To activate a navigation bar in the header, set the global `nav` variable to true: